Visible Collider Signals of Natural Quirks

 As perturbative radiation of hidden sector gluons looks unlikely, one might turn to nonperturbative processes.
 If the quirks pass by one another within a radius of $\Lambda^{\prime\,-1}$ they enter a region of space where nonperturbative interactions dominate.
 Here there is essentially a large hidden sector gluon background, and hence no penalty to radiating multiple hidden sector gluons.
 The relevant scales are $\Lambda^{\prime}$ and the glueball mass, $m_0$, so the classical oscillation frequency is not expected to matter.
 Of course, making a reliable prediction of this process is difficult.
 Radiation of a hard hidden sector gluon in this scenario has an expected amplitude scaling of $m_0^{-6}$ for fermionic quirks~\cite{Kang:2008ea} or $m_0^{-8}$ for squirks~\cite{Cheng:2018gvu}.
 If the gluon has sufficient energy, it can pull a second gluon from the vacuum to form a glueball.
 While this argument has been employed in some studies, the reliability of this approach is unclear.

-In what follows we simply assume that glueballs are not radiated in the de-excitation process.
-If they are, de-excitation becomes quicker which may increase the signal in the searches we outline below.
+In what follows we simply assume that glueballs are not radiated in the deexcitation process.
+If they are, deexcitation becomes quicker which may increase the signal in the searches we outline below.
 Therefore, our analysis is a conservative one.
 This assumption also implies that we cannot confidently use softly radiated glueballs to discover quirk bound states.
-If a reliable method of estimating glueball radiation is obtained, exploring how such radiated glueballs can be used to to discover quirks would be interesting.
+If a reliable method of estimating glueball radiation is obtained, exploring how such radiated glueballs can be used to discover quirks would be interesting.

-While we do not consider glueball radiation from de-excitation, glueballs do play an essential role in our work.
+While we do not consider glueball radiation from deexcitation, glueballs do play an essential role in our work.
 These are produced as a part of the hard scattering where perturbative methods are well understood.
 Therefore, we review some important aspects of glueballs below.